dabeschte/DeltaCNN/readme.md

         return self.conv3(x)
 ```

-- **Features are propagated together with an update mask**
+### 3.2 Perform custom operations not supported by DeltaCNN

+  If you want to add layers not included in DeltaCNN or apply operations on the feature maps directly, be aware of the feature maps used in DeltaCNN.
   DeltaCNN propagates only Delta updates between the layers.
-The output of a DeltaCNN layer consists of a Delta-Tensor and an update mask.
-Be careful when directly accessing theses values, as skipped pixels are not initialized and contain random values.
+The output of a DeltaCNN layer consists of a Delta tensor and an update mask.
+Be careful when directly accessing these values, as skipped pixels are not initialized and contain random values.

-  If you apply nonlinear operations onto the feature maps, the safest way is to add a DCDensify() layer before, apply your operation and then convert the features back to Delta features using DCSparsify().
+  If you apply custom operations onto the feature maps, the safest way is to add a DCDensify() layer, apply your operation and then convert the features back to Delta features using DCSparsify().
 For example:

 ```python
 ####### PyTorch